aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 idea to automate it, after I found the automation course mentioned above.
 I bet, it will save your precious time too! :)

-### 5. "Udemy has detected that I'm using automation tools to browse the website!
-What should I do?"
+### 5. Udemy has detected that I'm using automation tools to browse the website!
+What should I do?

 ![](https://i.imgur.com/pwseilE.jpg) Relax!
 This happens when you run the script several times in a short interval of time.
 Solve the captcha, close the browser,